Major Groups > Gilled Mushrooms > Pale-Spored > Russula

 The Genus Russula

-[ Basidiomycetes > Russulales > Russulaceae . . . ]
+[ Basidiomycota > Russulales > Russulaceae . . . ]

 by Michael Kuo

 Confounding the identification problems for North American Russula collectors is the dearth of available technical literature.
-I know several mycologists who maintain that Kauffman's 1918 key to Russula species in the Great Lakes area is still the most comprehensive and useful overall treatment of the genus on this continent!
+I know several mycologists who maintain that Kauffman's 1918 treatment of Russula species in the Great Lakes area is still one of the most comprehensive and useful overall treatments of the genus on this continent!
 See the bibliography below if you are interested in attempting to compile a notebook of North American Russula literature by sorting through field guide descriptions and technical treatments of subgenera and sections.

 Before you do, however, let me try to talk you out of it.
 Advanced Russula identification is a nightmare far beyond the usual frustrating realm of advanced mushroomology.
 In fact, I will go ahead and say it (though I am likely to receive some e-flak for my efforts): Russula identification is a joke.
 The "species" are defined on frequently ridiculous, variable characters; the literature goes to great lengths to cover this fact up with pseudoscientific jargon and long-winded descriptions; the use of a microscope often compounds, rather than alleviates, the frustrating milieu of variability and subjectivity; and we are at a point in time when DNA studies are likely to throw out most of the babies with the PCR-primed bathwater.